 - There's also the Terrible Trio of Gordon, James, and Henry.
 Henry is nicer and more sympathetic than the other two while James is more vain and arrogant than Gordon, who occasionally shows his soft and humble side more than James does.

-- There's the trio of Fry, Leela, and Bender from Futurama.
-Fry is the nicest guy of the group, albelt a bit dumb.
+- The trio of Fry, Leela, and Bender.
+Fry is the nicest guy of the group, albeit a bit dumb.
 Bender is the loud-mouthed, abrasive jerk who likes to drink and smoke a lot.
 Leela mediates between the two for she's calm and level-headed, although she would often appear as a nag to others if they did something immoral.

 - Also from Futurama, Mom's sons.
 Walt is the mean one, Igner is the nice one, and Larry is the inbetween.